KishorDMane/sheardesk/README.md

 <b>Project Name</b> - SnapDesk<br>
 <b>Deployed Link-</b> <br>
-This is a team project where we cloned most of the pages of the Lifestyle.com website.
-Lifestyle.com is an e-commerce website from where one can buy clothing and beauty-related products.
+This is a project where where user can shear thear screen.

 <h1 align ="center">App</h1>